Data Protection Policy

 - legal and other professional advisers, consultants, and professional experts;

-- service providers contracted to us in connection with provision of learning, assessment, and training products and services such as markers, moderators, assessors, certification or credentialing providers, IT services and customer relationship management services; and
+- service providers contracted to us in connection with provision of learning, assessment, and training products and services such as markers, moderators, assessors, certification or credentialing providers

 - analytics and search engine providers that assist us in the improvement and optimisation of our website.

 We will ensure there is a contract in place with such third parties which include obligations in relation to the confidentiality, security, and lawful processing of any personal data shared with them.

 Where a third party recipient is located outside the European Economic Area, we will ensure that the transfer of personal data is protected by appropriate safeguards, including the use of standard data protection clauses adopted or approved by the European Commission where the Commission does not believe that the country has adequate data protection laws.

 We take all reasonable steps to ensure that our staff protect your personal data and are aware of their information security obligations.
 We limit access to your personal data to those who have a genuine business need to know it.